Young Leaders Program

 - Ask a teacher to work with you.

-- Plan a program (see below for ideas) for at least one of your classes between now and the week of 19 April 2020.
+- Plan a simple way to commemorate (see below for ideas) for at least one of your classes between now and the week of 19 April 2022.

 How to commemorate the anniversary of the Uprising?

-There are many easy ways to let your friends know about what happened on 19 April 19, 1943 and to inspire them.
-Here is what you could do!
+There are many easy ways to let your friends know about what happened on 19 April, 1943, and to inspire them.
+Be creative and come up with something simple that can clearly be shared with your community about the Warsaw ghetto uprising.
+Here are some ideas that you could do for your participation in the program.

-Organize an online screening and discussion of "There Was No Hope with" students and teachers.
+- Organize an online screening and discussion of "There Was No Hope" with students and teachers.
+(Recommend for high school students).

-- Only one to two students per class or group can apply to the program
+- Only one student per class or group can apply to the program.

-- Must have teacher and parent/guardian approval to join the program (see link below)
+- Must have teacher and parent/guardian approval to join the program.

-- Must submit photos as proof of participation to the International Coordinator by 22 April, 2020
+- Must submit your work with a short description of your work and photos as proof of participation to the International Coordinator by 25 April, 2022.

 How to apply

-Please provide your basic information and ask a parent or guardian to sign the consent form.
+- Please provide your basic information (name, age, location, school, name of teacher), and ask a parent or guardian to sign the consent and application forms.
+Email the signed documents to the International Coordinator, Mary Seidler: [email protected] no later than 1st April 2022.

 Please be advised that students who participate in the Young Leaders Program will be featured on our Young Leaders Program website, and Friends of POLIN Facebook page, in accordance with the signed parent/guardian consent form submitted as part of the application process.